Beyond-Better/bb/README.md

 - **Intelligent Tools**: Employs LLM tools for clear, purpose-driven interactions.
 - **Web Page Fetching**: The `FetchWebPage` tool allows Beyond Better to retrieve content from web pages, providing additional context and information for the LLM to reference during conversations.
 - **Web Page Screenshot**: The `FetchWebScreenshot` tool enables Beyond Better to capture screenshots of web pages, allowing the LLM to analyze visual content when needed.
-- **Project-Wide Understanding**: Uses `ctags` for initial project comprehension, with plans for advanced techniques like RAG and embeddings in the future.
+- **Project-Wide Understanding**: Uses project file listing for initial project comprehension, with plans for advanced techniques like RAG and embeddings in the future.
 - **Multiple Interface Options**: API, Browser User Interface (BUI), Command Line Interface (CLI), and future Desktop User Interface (DUI) for flexible usage.

 ## Who Can Benefit from Beyond Better?